ruizcauich/poketrainers/README.md

 2. Use pip to install the required packages
 `$ pip install -r requirements.txt`

-3. To avoid setting manually the environment variables need by the settings, create a .env file inside of the sub directory poketrainers, at the same level of the settings.py file as you can see below.
+3. To avoid manually setting the environment variables required by the settings.py, create a **.env** file inside of the subdirectory poketrainers, at the same level of the settings.py file as you can see below.

 ```
 .